-We talked to Kasper Larsen, CEO, and founder of Evendo, about the online events marketplace, and this is what he said about it.
+Kasper Larsen, CEO, and founder of Evendo tells us about the online events marketplace and the impact of Covid-19.

 First of all, how are you and your family doing in these COVID-19 times?